grig23/primetime.en/help/AccountIQ/howto-select-segment-timeframe.md

 1. Select the desired programmers or channels.
 You Either select individual channels

    >[!NOTE]
    >
->By selecting a programmer (all the channels are selected underneath that by default ). selecting individual channels is not the same as selecting a programmer.
+   >By selecting a programmer (all the channels  are selected underneath that by default).
+Selecting individual channels is not the same as selecting a programmer.

 When i select individual channels then that will be shown separately in different reports.
 But whne I select the parent programmer of all those channels then then in the report I see the data of that programmer comnbined.